 Building on our Promise raised more than $11 million to build, equip and furnish two new Hospital wings including the E. Ronald and Constance Salvitti Emergency Care Center, the Ralph B. and Carol J. Andy Critical Care Center, new operating rooms, and a new storeroom.

 The Rice Energy Family Simulation Center opened in September 2015.
-The Simulation Center uses new life-like wireless mannequins to teach School of Nursing students and Health System clinical staff critical skills without putting real patients in danger.
-Simulation learners treat realistic wireless mannequins, or patient simulators, which approximate complex, lifelike health conditions.
+The Simulation Center uses life-like patient simulators to teach School of Nursing students and Health System clinical staff critical skills without putting real patients in danger.
+The patient simulators are realistic wireless mannequins which approximate complex, lifelike health conditions.
 The center has 14 full-body simulators, including a pregnant patient who delivers a fully operational newborn simulator, a premature baby, a 1-year-old child, a 5-year-old child and a trauma patient.
 Simulation allows learners to safely recognize, make clinical decisions and use real equipment to treat serious medical conditions that they may not experience during their clinical education.
 Skills learned through simulation directly benefit patients by improving their safety, treatment and recovery.

 The Families Begin Here Campaign created the CARE Center for Family Birth and Women’s Health.
 This project completely re-constructed the obstetrics unit: Labor and Delivery, Post-partum and women’s services, the nursery, waiting area and entrance to the Center.
 This campaign raised more than $4 million and opened in August 2019.